DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/Features.md

 ## Cluster operation and maintenance

-- All-round cluster monitoring: comprehensive coverage of cluster and node indicator monitoring and alarms, real-time understanding and viewing of cluster and node status, and timely implementation of operation and maintenance measures to ensure business continuity.
+- All-round cluster monitoring: comprehensive coverage of cluster and node metric monitoring and alarms, real-time understanding and viewing of cluster and node status, and timely implementation of operation and maintenance measures to ensure business continuity.
 - Open API: Provides native Kubernetes OpenAPI capabilities.
 - [CloudShell](../../community/cloudtty.md) access to the cluster: supports connecting to the cluster through CloudShell and accessing the cluster through Kubectl.